epitron/webcam-rng/README.md

 of each webcam frame (depending on how crappy the webcam is).

-Doing a very crude test, 256 frames of webcam noise (235 MB of data) compressed down to 55 MB using LZMA.
-There could potentially be about 200k of entropy in each frame.
+Doing a very crude test, 256 frames of webcam noise (235 MB of data) compresses down to 55 MB using LZMA.
+This means that there is potentially about 200k of entropy in each frame (a firehose of entropy, compared to the 64 bytes it's currently getting.)

 __Related Research:__